lucidworks/auto-phrase-tokenfilter/README.md

 #Algorithm

 The auto phrase token filter uses a list of phrases that should be kept together as single tokens.
-As tokens are received by the filter, it keeps a list of partial phrases that match the beginning one or more phrases in its list.
-It keeps appending to the phrases in this list as long as at least one phrase continues to match new tokens.
+As tokens are received by the filter, it keeps a partial phrase that matches the beginning of one or more phrases in this list.
+It will keep appending tokens to this ‘match’ phrase as long as at least one phrase in the list continues to match the newly appended tokens.
 If the match breaks before any phrase completes, the filter will replay the now unmatched tokens that it has collected.
 If a phrase match completes, that phrase will be emitted to the next filter in the chain.
 If a token does not match any of the leading terms in its phrase list, it will be passed on to the next filter unmolested.

 #Configuration
 <pre>